amogorkon/ctu_time/README.md

 ### 3. A Universal Solar Context
 - “Available 14:00–18:00 my CTU” — *means* something anywhere on Earth in relation to the sun.
 - **Streetlight automation**: Triggers at 18:00 CTU, not an arbitrary clock hour - well, the exact time would still be arbitrary, but now you can actually imagine the position of the sun at that time.
-If you know the exact dawn for that day, you can easily figure out the corresponding dusk and vice versa as midnight *really is* the middle of the night.
+Plus, if you know the exact dawn for that day, you can easily figure out the corresponding dusk and vice versa as midnight *really is* the middle of the night.
 And the length of the night is *actually* double the time of dawn - easy!

 ---